Default Costs Certificate: How and When to Apply

 What is a Default Costs Certificate?

-When a case has settled, the successful receiving party should serve their Bill of Costs alongside a Notice of Commencement (Form N252) upon the unsuccessful paying party, commencing detailed assessment.
+When a case has settled, the successful receiving party must file their Bill of Costs alongside a Notice of Commencement (Form N252) upon the unsuccessful paying party, commencing detailed assessment proceedings.

 The next step for the paying party is to serve their Points of Dispute within 21 days of service of the Notice of Commencement, under CPR 47.9.

-If there is a failure on the paying party’s side in serving Points of Dispute within the required time frames, the receiving party should apply for a Default Costs Certificate (Form N254), which allows them to be awarded costs in full without having to apply for a Detailed Assessment Hearing to obtain a costs order.
+If there is a failure on the paying party’s side in serving Points of Dispute within the required time frames, the receiving party should apply for a Default Costs Certificate (Form N254).
+This allows them to be awarded costs claimed in full without having to obtain a request for a Detailed Assessment Hearing to obtain a costs order.

 The Default Costs Certificate brings an end to the Detailed Assessment process and orders the paying party to pay the full amount of costs listed in the receiving party’s Bill of Costs.

-If a paying party fails to serve their Points of Dispute within 21 days, the receiving party should make an application to the Court for a Default Costs Certificate.
+If a paying party fails to serve their Points of Dispute within 21 days, the receiving party should make an application for a Default Costs Certificate to the Court.
 Practice Direction 47, Paragraph 10 sets out the procedure for making an application for this certificate and states:

 “(1) A request for the issue of a default costs certificate must be made in Form N254 and must be signed by the receiving party or his legal representative.